Mitchell-V/Thesis/README.md

 # Thesis title: Semantic Search & Language Modeling at Albert Heijn

 The document that contains the thesis can also be found in this repository.

+The model file can be found in the specified folder.